$\alpha$-OCC: Uncertainty-Aware Camera-based 3D Semantic Occupancy Prediction: Experiments

-Table~\ref{tab:hcp_semantic_cp_compare} compares our HCP method with standard conformal prediction (SCP) and class-conditional conformal prediction (CCCP), as introduced in Subsection~\ref{subsubsec:cp}, using the CovGap and AvgSize.
+Table~\ref{tab:hcp_semantic_cp_compare} compares our HCP method with standard conformal prediction (SCP) and class-conditional conformal prediction (CCCP), as introduced in Subsection~\ref{subsubsec:cp}.
+For each class, the desired error rate is set by multiplying the original error rate of OCC models with the scale $\lambda = 0.86$, which raises the coverage requirement.
+The desired error rate of ``Ours*" is the same as that on the base OCC model.

 Our results demonstrate that HCP consistently achieves robust empirical class-conditional coverage and produces smaller prediction sets.
-In contrast, the performance of SCP and CCCP varies across different SSC models.
-Specifically, for the SSC model combined with our Depth-UP on KITTI360, HCP reduces set sizes by 33\% with a comparable coverage gap to CCCP.
-Compared to SCP, HCP reduces set sizes by 85\% and coverage gap by 91\%.
-As noted in Subsection~\ref{subsubsec:cp}, SCP consistently fails to provide conditional coverage.
-Both SCP and CCCP tend to generate nonempty $C(\mathbf{X})$ for most voxels, potentially obstructing autonomous vehicles, as illustrated in Figure~\ref{fig:motivation}.c.ii.
-In contrast, HCP selectively targets occupied voxels, generating nonempty $C(\mathbf{X})$ only for these, thereby minimizing prediction set sizes while maintaining reliable class-conditional coverage.
+In contrast, the performance of SCP and CCCP varies across different OCC models.
+Specifically, for our Depth-UP based on VoxFormer and KITTI360, HCP reduces the set size by 92\% and the coverage gap by 84\%, compared to SCP.
+For our Depth-UP based on VoxFormer and SemanticKITTI, HCP reduces the set size by 79\% and the coverage gap by 64\%, compared to CCCP.
+As noted in Subsection~\ref{subsubsec:cp}, SCP consistently fails to provide conditional coverage, although sometimes it provides a very small set size.
+Both SCP and CCCP tend to generate nonempty $C(\mathbf{X})$ for most voxels, potentially obstructing AVs.
+In contrast, HCP only generates nonempty $C(\mathbf{X})$ for these selected occupied voxels, thereby minimizing prediction set sizes while maintaining reliable class-conditional coverage.
+Moreover, under the same error rate setting, our HCP with the Depth-UP model (referred to as ``Ours*") achieves the best uncertainty quantification performance, reducing the set size by up to 18\% under a similar coverage gap compared to applying HCP alone.
+This demonstrates that our $\alpha$-OCC framework, which integrates Depth-UP and HCP, achieves superior performance in both accuracy and uncertainty quantification.